Thursday, October 31, 2024

 • <condition>: an additional search condition that will be applied for aggregated results

-5. INTO is used to create a new table and copy the retrieved results into it.
+The INTO clause is used to create a new table and copy the retrieved results into it.

 Syntax: